neon-iot/cognitive_radios/README.md

 # Cognitive Radio Repository
-## This repository is intended to house materials of machine learning for communication systems.
+This repository is intended to house materials of machine learning for communication systems.
+It includes materials to understand the principles of machine learning that are applied to configure software defined radio devices.

 ## Main topics
+* Neural networks
+* Automatic modulation clasification
-* This
+* Autoencoder
-* That
+* Neural networks

 ## What you will learn
 * This